tuckert23/test_2/README.md

 # We broke the work up into different sections
-Jeff took Linear regression and Logistic Regression Taylor took Decision Trees and Random Forest and Naïve Bayes Virginia took KNN and SVM
+Jeff took Linear regression and Logistic Regression.
+He also worked on the cleaner notebook Taylor took Decision Trees/Random Forest and Naïve Bayes.
+He also worked on the Cleaner notebook, eda, and the conclusion file.
+Virginia took KNN and SVM, as well as the conclusion file.

 # Note about the classifiers
 We used the median value of the chance of admission feature as our threshold to binarize the result vector "Chance of Admit.